DM Blog

 I was doing some research on authentic Italian pizza (and specifically in Calgary) and came across a blog on WordPress.com, "Are you gonna eat that?".
 In a review of Pulcinella, the author writes:

-Pulcinella is one of only 20 restaurants outside of Italy that gets the stamp of approval from the Associazione Pizzaioli Napoletana, which stringently guards the historic Neopolitan pizza tradition.
+Pulcinella is one of only 20 restaurants outside of Italy that gets the stamp of approval from the Associazione Pizzaioli Napoletana, which stringently guards the historic Neapolitan pizza tradition.
 The thumbs up is given after training with the group in Italy, and after it’s approved the restaurant blueprints and equipment lists.
 Flour and toppings have to pass the standards of Italian governing bodies.
 Them’s some hard core pizza rules.

-Napoletana pizza has a thin crust and is slightly charred on the bottom to add to the flavor – when it’s done right, the charring really does add flavor and it’s absolutely delicious.
+Napoletana pizza has a thin crust and is slightly charred on the bottom to add to the flavour – when it’s done right, the charring really does add flavour and it’s absolutely delicious.
 The problem is, Pulcinella sometimes goes too far with the slightly charred part and the result is a black charcoaled pizza crust.
 I’ve had exceptionally good pizzas at Pulcinella, but also exceptionally bad, burnt pizzas. it’s been hit-and-miss.
 The last time we went I specifically asked the waitress – "Can you please ask the kitchen to not over-burn the bottom of our pizzas?" – and it seemed to work.
 The crust was perfectly charred and not at all overdone.
 Maybe the secret is that you have to ask?

 Speck e Ruccola Pizza